 July 15, 1946: The 100th Battalion/ 442nd Regimental Combat Team is honored with the Presidential Unit Citation, presented by President Harry S. Truman.

-Learn more about the Japanese Internment experience from these organizations:
+Learn more about the Japanese American incarceration experience from these organizations: